Funding

 A Wellbeing Economy is an economy designed to serve people and planet, not the other way around.
 In a Wellbeing Economy, the rules, norms and incentives are set up to deliver quality of life and flourishing for all people, in harmony with our environment, by default.
 (Source: weall.org.)

-All projects must demonstrate that they advance inclusion, equality and diversity while addressing at least one of our priorities:
+All projects receiving funds must demonstrate that they advance inclusion, equality and diversity while addressing at least one of our priorities:

 We are particularly interested in funding projects that will help address some of the root causes of poverty and child poverty, support a move to a sustainable, carbon-neutral future, and/or help reduce pressures on public services through prevention, community capacity-building, and increased community resilience.